Introduction: How to Lube Control Cables

 Now that that's sorted out, we can finally reassemble the throttle cable housing.
 Take note to route the throttle cable properly and tighten it up.

-Extra note.
-If you liked the cute little CNC Brake Fluid Cover, Ebay is a great spot to get one.
+By the way, if you liked the cute little CNC Brake Fluid Cover, Ebay is a great spot to get one.
 Also, the Z650 covers are perfectly compatible with it and tend to be cheaper and have a greater selection.
+You can find that along with all the other upgrades I've done to my bike in my 2017 Kawasaki Ninja 650 mods list.

 Step 11: Takeaway